 - User performance: Understanding your user’s behaviour and journey will help you improvise their experience, engage better and convert more prospects.
 It is important to capture and monitor the user interactions in your product for logins, signups, shopping carts, etc. for multiple desktop and mobile browsers.

-- Security: In addition to compliance to the GDPR and EU-US and the Swiss-US Privacy Shield Frameworks, businesses must focus on implementing security measures at all three levels of the technology stack:
+- Security: In addition to compliance to the GDPR and EU-US and the Swiss-US Privacy Shield Frameworks, as well as other data privacy concerns like HIPAA, businesses must focus on implementing security measures at all three levels of the technology stack:

 - Infrastructure: Every point of interaction between the IT infrastructure service providers and your product needs to be correctly initiated and constantly monitored – FTP server, email server, streaming media, DNS, etc. It is important to use systems and platforms that can trigger immediate alerts and diagnostics whenever a breach occurs.